Skip to main content

 Identity Validation

-• The individual is not found in mortality lists AND
+• Not found on mortality lists AND

 Image 2021-11-02 at 9.56.08 am